PotHix/pothix.github.com/content/post/yearly-review-2017.md

 Well, this one took some time. 😜

-I started it in the airplane, coming back from York.
+I started it on the airplane, coming back from York.
 Unfortunately, I lost my tracking because of a software problem but I doubt I spent less than 2 hours on it, so let's consider 2 hours.

-After that I worked for 4h28min more, so we have **6h28min to write this blog post** and it worth it, for sure.
+After that I worked for 07h15min more, so we have **9h15min to write this blog post** and it worth it, for sure.